Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI

 \subsubsection{Quantitative results}

-The quantitative analysis builds on the customisation choices of the debugging interface (see \textbf{Quantitative data collection} in Figure~\ref{fig:survey_overview}).
+The quantitative analysis builds on the customisation choices of the debugging interface (see Quantitative data collection in Figure~\ref{fig:survey_overview}).
 Table~\ref{tab:survey_preferences} shows the frequency of selections and the associated p-values.
-We test if there exists a setting of action, metric and number of training samples which is consistently chosen and particularly useful to model developers.
-We are especially interested in whether there is a clear preference for removal, loss and one training sample as these correspond to the traditional notion of TDA introduced in \autoref{sec:tda}.
-The analysis yields the following results: For the \textbf{action} axis, there is no statistically significant preference for any choice and the distribution is rather uniform across choices.
-While the results may show a higher frequency of participants choosing loss as a metric, we observe no statistically significant preference.
+We test whether a specific action, metric, and number of training samples are consistently chosen and particularly useful to model developers.
+We are especially interested in a clear preference for removal, loss, and one training sample as these correspond to the predominant notion of TDA introduced in \autoref{sec:tda}.
+The analysis yields the following results: For the \textbf{action} axis, there is no statistically significant preference for any choice, and the distribution is rather uniform across choices.
+While the results may show a higher frequency of participants choosing loss as a \textbf{metric}, we observe no statistically significant preference.
 Hence, we fail to reject $H_0$ for the action and metric axes and conclude that there is no dominant preference for a particular TDA setting.
 Instead, developers have individual preferences.
-For the \textbf{number of samples axis, however, we observe that all of our participants chose >1 samples across both scenarios.
+For the \textbf{number of samples} axis, however, we observe that all of our participants chose >1 samples across both scenarios.
 More specifically, we find a statistically significant preference for a group of 10 samples, indicating a clear preference for training data groups instead of individual samples.

-The entropy analysis supports this conclusion (see Table~\ref{tab:entropy_results}).
+The entropy analysis further supports this conclusion (see Table~\ref{tab:entropy_results}).
 As a measure of diversity, normalised entropy scores range from 0.588 to 0.997, showing a highly diverse (>0.5) distribution of choices.
-This is especially true for the Action defining relevance and Metric axes with high scores (>0.8).
+This is especially true for the \textbf{action} and \textbf{metric} axes with particularly high scores (>0.8).
 There is less diversity in the number of training samples but a clear preference for choosing groups of samples, confirming Ilyas et al.'s~\cite{ilyas2022datamodels} intuitions for studying group attribution.

 In conclusion, the quantitative analysis reveals that the preferred TDA explanations represent highly diverse information with a clear need for group attribution.